eclipse-cbi/p2repo-sbom/docs/overview.md

 </unit>
 ```
 It is generally a zip file
-whose content is processed by so-called touchpoints to provision artifacts into an installation.
+whose contents are processed by so-called touchpoints to provision artifacts into an installation.
 For example,
 it can contain a native executable
 that will be assigned the appropriate POSIX permissions when placed at its intended destination.